repoforge/repoforge.github.com/package/quickstart.md

         useradd -G mock repoforge
         sudo -u repoforge -i

-* Checkout the RepoForge RPMs repository (or make & checkout your own fork if you are expecting to submit your patches back to us, which you really ought to, of course!)
+* Checkout the RepoForge RPMs repository (or fork our repo, & checkout your own fork - especially if you plan to submit patches back to us)

         git clone git://github.com/repoforge/rpms.git